 If you do not have enough work credits to qualify for SSDI disability benefits and your household income and assets are below the guidelines set forth by the Social Security Administration (SSA), you may qualify for Supplement Security Income (SSI) benefits.
 Like SSDI, SSI disability benefits are also funded by the federal government.
 Unlike SSDI benefits, however, SSI benefits are not earned through work credits.
 SSI is a needs-based program administered by the SSA.
 In some cases a disabled individual's SSI payment may be supplemented by the State in which they live.

-The maximum benefit amount that the SSA will pay to an SSI recipient is $674 per month for a qualifying individual or $1,011 per month to a qualifying couple.
+The maximum benefit amount that the SSA will pay to an SSI recipient in 2018 is $750 per month for a qualifying individual or $1,125 per month to a qualifying couple.
 In some cases, however, it is possible to receive more than this amount.
 Whether or not you qualify for a higher SSI payment will depend on which state you live in and whether or not your State supplements resident's SSI payments.
-For example, in New York an SSI recipient may receive $674 per month from the SSA and an additional $87 per month from the State of New York.
+For example, in New York an SSI recipient may receive $750 per month from the SSA and an additional $87 per month from the State of New York.

 Disabled Widows and Widower's Benefits